-We certainly had our challenges in the Santa Clarita Valley last weekend during one of the worst rain storms southern California has experienced in decades.
+We are approaching the raining season in the Highland Lakes District.
 There is nothing like a good downpour to bring out physical flaws in a home.

 Spring, which is fast approaching, is one of the busiest times of years for people looking to buy homes .
 Our recent rain storm caused quite a bit of damage to homes that needed upgrading.
 If you have your eye on a new home, getting that home inspected after a heavy rain is a very good idea.